 - Project size must be between 0.5 and 5MW

 - Majority ownership (51%) - primary purpose is community benefit (environmental, economic or social) rather than financial profit.
 (The other 49% can be motivated by profit.); The Declaration of Community-Led Project must identify the SEC and the relationship between the Applicant and the SEC**

 - Community group must be based on open and voluntary participation

 An application for a Community-Led Project must be made in conjunction with a Sustainable Energy Community member.
 The SEC must be identified in the Declaration of Community-Led Project, together with a description of the relationship between the Applicant and the Sustainable Energy Community.

-Note: these criteria are based on the terms and conditions of RESS-1 and may be subject to changes under future auctions.
+*Note: the above criteria are based on the terms and conditions of RESS-1 and are subject to change under future auctions.